 - Brown patches or weak-looking grass.

 The best time to aerate depends on where you live and your grass type.

-Warm-season grasses such as bermudagrass, centipede grass, St. Augustine, or zoysia grass should be aerated in the late spring or early summer.
+- Warm-season grasses, such as bermudagrass, centipede grass, St. Augustine, or zoysia grass, should be aerated in the late spring or early summer.

 Aeration should be done during the growing season of your grass, as this will allow your turf to quickly recover.

 The best time to overseed your lawn is in the fall when the weather is cooler and the seed has a better chance of germinating.
 Overseeding in the spring can also be successful, but you may need to water more frequently to keep the seedlings alive during hot, dry weather.